github/gh-ost/doc/command-line-flags.md

 ### skip-foreign-key-checks

 By default `gh-ost` verifies no foreign keys exist on the migrated table.
 On servers with large number of tables this check can take a long time.
-If you're absolutely certain no foreign keys exist (table does not referenece other table nor is referenced by other tables) and wish to save the check time, provide with `--skip-foreign-key-checks`.
+If you're absolutely certain no foreign keys exist (table does not reference other table nor is referenced by other tables) and wish to save the check time, provide with `--skip-foreign-key-checks`.

 ### skip-renamed-columns